Borderline Weak--Type Estimates for Sparse Bilinear Forms Involving $A_\infty$ Maximal Functions: Introduction

 where $M$ is the usual Hardy--Littlewood maximal function and $w(Q):=\int_{Q}w(y)dy$.
 For a collection $\mathcal{S}$ of cubes (e.g. a dyadic lattice or a sparse subset of a dyadic lattice) define the following maximal function:

-These are our main theorems: \begin{thm} Let $T$ be an operator that has a sparse bilinear domination as in \eqref{D:sparseDom} and let $\eps$ be a function as above.
-Then for any weight $w(x)\geq 0$ we have:

-\end{thm} As a corollary we obtain the following result of Hyt\"onen--P\'erez: \begin{thm} Let $T$ be an operator that has a sparse bilinear domination as in \eqref{D:sparseDom} and let $w$ be an $A_1$ weight.
+These are our main theorems: The first is a result of Hyt\"onen--P\'erez \cite{HytPer2013}*{Corollary 1.4}: \begin{thm} Let $T$ be an operator that has a sparse bilinear domination as in \eqref{D:sparseDom} and let $w$ be an $A_1$ weight.
 Then we have the following quantitative estimate: